phanerka/link-stash/Lediting/Region making TO-DOs.md

 **Always** has to have the following format:
 https://rainworldmodding.miraheze.org/wiki/World_File_Format#Format

+> [!Warning] Note on room connections
+> tbh i'm surprised it's not mentioned in wiki.
+> Connections count starts from **top left corner** and is read by lines TODO

 > [!warning] Note on creature spawns
 > Region creature spawns settings are read only **once**, when you enter the region for the first time.
 Afterwards, they're read from your save.
 > To apply new creature spawns settings, you can: